 Library staff began to discuss teaching a tablet-use class, and Decker suggested holding a technology petting zoo to allow the public to familiarize themselves with the different kinds of tablet technology and applications, Boggs said.

-"Out of the tablet class, we ended up acquiring a lot of
+"Out of the tablet class, we ended up acquiring a lot of technology," he said.

 The tablet class, called "Tablets and Smartphones in the Library," focuses on how to use new technology to enhance the library experience.

 Newly smartphone and tablet applications provide library visitors with a faster and streamlined process, Boggs said.

 Overdrive Media Console will allow visitors to check out the library's e-books and audiobooks, he said.
 Access My Library provides people access to a number of the library's databases for research purposes.